 Vitamin D test measures your blood vitamin D, the fat-soluble, sunshine vitamin that is essential for good health.
 There are different types of vitamin D tests.
 The most common test is vitamin D3 hydroxy or total D3 and D2 hydroxy.
 Consult with your dietitian, which D test you should get.

 Many factors influence the actual level of vitamin D in your body, such as your genes, skin colour, the environment, your health, interaction with other nutrients, and your exposure to UVB rays from sunlight.
 Sunlight, your main source of UVB rays that produce D in your skin do not reach the northern latitudes such as Calgary, most of Canada and the northern US states in the winter months from about October to April.
 Simple factors such as clothing, sunscreen, cloud and smog and glass also block UVB rays and the amount of D your body will make.
-Therefore, a large number of people living in these regions have been shown to have LOW D levels.
-Also, it is not how much D you get from sun exposure, or take in from supplements and food but the actual target blood levels your body ultimately achieves that will matter.
+Therefore, a large number of people living in northern regions have been shown to have LOW D levels.
+It is not how much D you get from sun exposure, or take in from supplements and food but the actual target blood levels your body ultimately can build up that will matter.
 Everyone’s body is individual and responds in a unique way.
 With so many factors at play, it is a mug’s game figuring out if you have the right levels of vitamin D in your body without being tested.

 When is a good time to take the test?